vetras/ts-express-decorators-wiki/Class:-ServerLoader.md

 These hooks are as follows :

 * `constructor`: On this phase nothing is constructed.
 Express app isn't created.
-* `$onInit`: Called when the server starting his lifecycle.
+* `$onInit`: Respond when the server starting his lifecycle.
 Is good place to initialize Database connection,
-* `$onMountingMiddlewares`: Called when Express app is created.
+* `$onMountingMiddlewares`: Respond when Express app is created.
 You can configure all express middlewares on this phase,
-* `$onReady`: Called when httpServer and/or httpsServer are ready,
+* `$onReady`: Respond when httpServer and/or httpsServer are ready,
-* `$onAuth`: Called when an Endpoint require an authentification strategy before access to the endpoint method,
+* `$onAuth`: Respond when an Endpoint require an authentification strategy before access to the endpoint method,
-* `$onError`: Called when an error is intercepted by Express or TsExpressDecorators.
+* `$onError`: Respond when an error is intercepted by Express or TsExpressDecorators.
-* `$onServerInitError`: Called when an error is triggered on server initialization.
+* `$onServerInitError`: Respond when an error is triggered on server initialization.

 #### ServerLoader.$onInit(): void | Promise

-On this phase you can initialize your database connection for example.
+During this phase you can initialize your database connection for example.
 This hook accept a promise as return and let you to wait the database connection before run the next lifecycle's phase.

 Example with mongoose Api:
 ```typescript